apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

     [hdfs]$ $HADOOP_HOME/bin/hdfs dfsrouteradmin -getDestination /user/user1/file.txt

 Note that consistency of the data across subclusters is not guaranteed by the Router.
+By default, if one subcluster is unavailable, writes may fail if they target that subcluster.
+To allow writing in another subcluster, one can make the mount point fault tolerant:

+    [hdfs]$ $HADOOP_HOME/bin/hdfs dfsrouteradmin -add /data ns1,ns2 /data -order HASH_ALL -faulttolerant

+Note that this can lead to a file to be written in multiple subclusters or a folder missing in one.
+One needs to be aware of the possibility of these inconsistencies and target this `faulttolerant` approach to resilient paths.
+An example for this is the `/app-logs` folder which will mostly write once into a subfolder.

 ### Disabling nameservices